alamgirqazi/blog/muftimenk.md

 <br>

 > Social media is scary.
 It makes you think you need to be perfect.
 So we hide our flaws, pretending it's all good.
-Don't fall into this trap
+Don't fall into this trap.

 <br>